ebd622/fe-samples/auth/README.md

-# Section 20: Authentication and Route Protection in Angular
+# Section 20-21: [Authentication and Route Protection in Angular] and [Dynamic Components]

 Firebase is used as a backend in the examples.